splashkit/programming-arcana-cpp/Text.en/01-Progams-Procedures.md

 ### Expression Syntax ###

-An [expression](#expression_terminology) in C/C++ is a mathematical calculation or a literal value.
-Each expression results in a value, of a certain [type](#type_artefact), being calculated when the expression is used. [@Tbl:tblExpressionOperators] lists the operators that you can use in your expressions, in order of precedence.
+An [expression](#expression_terminology) in C/C++ is calculation that results in a value of a certain [type](#type_artefact). [@Tbl:tblExpressionOperators] lists the operators that you can use in your expressions, in order of precedence.
 The operators you can use depend on the kind of data that you are using within the expression.

 | Operators      | Description    | Example        | Value | Type |
 | :------------- | :------------- | :------------- | :------------- | :------------- |